Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models: Simulating in

-Finally, suppose that some protocol solves a task $T$ in $\ho_f$.
-Any run in $\cfho_f$ has a corresponding run in $\ho_f$ where each process that originally crashes in some round $r$ does not crash, but instead from round $r$, (1) its messages are still lost to all other processes, and (2) it hears from all originally non-crashed processes (by Weak Liveness, there are at least $n - f$ such processes).
-Since processes that decide in the given $\cfho_f$ run decide based on the same information as in the constructed $\ho_f$ run, their outputs remain unchanged and moreover, non-crashed processes decide in the given run.
-This implies that the same protocol also solves $T$ in $\cfho_f$, which concludes the proof of the lemma. \end{proof}
+Finally, suppose that a protocol $\calP$ solves a task $T$ in $\ho_f$.
+We show that $\calP$ can also solve $T$ in $\cfho_f$.
+Consider a run $\gamma$ of $\calP$ in $\cfho_f$.
+We can consider a run $\gamma'$ of $\calP$ in $\ho_f$ where every process that crashes in $\gamma$, say at the beginning of some round $r$, does not crash in $\gamma'$ but instead from round $r$, (1) its messages are still lost to all other processes and (2) it hears from all non-crashed processes in~$\gamma$ (by Weak Liveness, there are at least $n - f$ such processes).
+By definition of $\ho_f$, all processes decide in~$\gamma'$.
+We show that (i) all processes that decide in~$\gamma$ output the same value they decide in~$\gamma'$, meaning that the output vector of~$\gamma$ is valid and (ii) all non-faulty processes in~$\gamma$ decide.
+For (i), if process $p$ crashes in round $r$ in $\gamma$, as $\gamma$ and $\gamma'$ are indistinguishable till round $r$ to $p$, it will decide a value in $\gamma$ if and only if it decides the same value before round $r$ in $\gamma'$.
+If $p$ does not crash in $\gamma$, as $\gamma$ and $\gamma'$ are indistinguishable, it decides in $\gamma$ the same values that it necessarily decides in $\gamma'$.
+This also implies (ii). \end{proof}